rixx/books.rixx.de/data/reviews/arkady-martine/a-memory-called-empire/index.md

 What if my culture says that your culture does hideously brutal things that make it barely human at all – but I have to choose between allying with you and potentially dooming all thinking galactic life?
 Yeah, that.

-In one or two
-places, the book takes the easy way out of these moral quandries, but then again, that's fair: We do the same in every-day life.
+In one or two places, the book takes the easy way out of these moral quandaries, but then again, that's fair: We do the same in every-day life.
 We break problems down, or circumvent them, and don't always meet them with intellectual curiosity and honesty head on.
 I enjoyed this book very much, and I'm extremely impressed that this was the first published book by this author.
 Apparently a second volume is in the making, which I'm very much looking forward to.